TIME IS CRITICAL IN PROVING THE DRUNK DRIVING INJURY CASE.

-If you or a loved one has been has been hurt as a result of a drunk driver, you need an experienced lawyer.
+If you or a loved one has been hurt as a result of a drunk driver, you need an experienced lawyer.
 But not just any experienced lawyer.
-You need a lawyer who is experienced in handlng drunk driving injury cases.
+You need a lawyer who is experienced in handling drunk driving injury cases.
 We have that concentrated experience to go to work for you and your family to fight for your rights.

 YOU CAN COUNT ON OUR DRUNK DRIVING INJURY LAW EXPERIENCE

 - successful litigation against drunk driver and problem local bar in which the bar was determined to be a “nuisance bar” by the Commonwealth and required to close down

 - we have handled and won “dram shop” drunk driving injury cases against bars and drunk drivers in Montgomery County, Chester County, Berks County, Delaware County and the Philadelphia Area including drunk driving injuries on Route 100, Route 422, Route 73, Route 724 and many other local roads

 - we have deposed and cross-examined designated witnesses of drinking establishments, bartenders, ar patrons, defense experts, all to successfully recover on behalf of our clients who were injured by drunk drivers

 - we have retained and worked with the right toxicologists, accident reconstruction experts, coroners, and other experts to prove liability and damages in drunk driving injury cases